MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/camschedule-getadvisecount.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt die Anzahl der ausstehenden Anforderungs Anforderungen zurück.
+Gibt die Anzahl ausstehender Advise-Anforderungen zurück.

 ## <a name="requirements"></a>Anforderungen